alleystoughton/PCR/README.md

 efficiency and stability of proof checking, all uses of SMT solvers explicitly specify the EasyCrypt lemmas that the solvers may use.

-See the paper [Mechanizing the Proof of Adaptive, Information-theoretic Security of Cryptographic Protocols in the Random Oracle Model](http://alleystoughton.us/research/pcr.pdf) for more information.
+See the CSF 2017 paper [Mechanizing the Proof of Adaptive, Information-theoretic Security of Cryptographic Protocols in the Random Oracle Model](http://alleystoughton.us/research/pcr.pdf) for more information.